Richards land and CattleSheep & Cattle Ranching Apprenticeship in Oregon House, California

 - Work outside much of the time, often engaged in physical activities

-- Check sheep and cattle on regular basis, doctoring, processing of sheep and cattle (vaccinating, docking, branding, tagging, etc.)
+- Become autonomous with checking sheep, hogs and cattle on a regular basis, doctoring, processing sheep and cattle (vaccinating, docking, branding, tagging, etc.)

-- Ranch infrastructure maintenance, repair, and installations – help with fencing, water troughs and lines, corrals and outbuildings.
+- Managing ranch infrastructure maintenance, repair, and installations – help with fencing, water troughs and lines, corrals and outbuildings.

 - Assist with care of guard dogs and stock dogs and chickens